spacetelescope/PyFITS/docs/source/developers_guide/developers_guide.rst

     the previous version (in the same MAJOR.MINOR.x branch) and then the name of the just released version.
 The defaults will usually be correct.
 When asked, enter the username and password for your Zope login.
 As of writing this is not necessarily the same as your Exchange password.
+If the update succeeeds make sure to e-mail IT and ask them to push the updated pages from the test site to the production site.

     This should complete the portion of the process that's automated at this point (though future versions will automate these steps as well, after a few needed